🦘 Australia

 Documents required vary by pathway but typically include:

-• Proof of professional registration in your country of origin or most recent practice country
+• Evidence of professional registration in your home country (registration certificate or license)

-• Copies of any professional indemnity insurance policies held
+• Evidence of professional indemnity insurance in your home country

-All documents must be certified as true copies of the originals by an authorised certifier (e.g. lawyer, accountant, or notary public).
-Non-English documents must be accompanied by a certified English translation prepared by a qualified translator.
-Some professions may require additional documents specific to their field of practice.
+All documents must be certified as true copies by a notary public, certified practising accountant, or other authorised person.
+If documents are not in English, they must be accompanied by a certified English translation from a qualified translator.

 AHPRA assessment fees